-1. When your chosen scheduling tool triggers the FlexNet Inventory Scanner on the target inventory device, the tracker component performs discovery on its local device (recording results in a .discofile).
-For Oracle, the discovery process tries to identify one or more paths for \$ORACLE_HOME, using all of these platform-dependent methods in order (and combining the resulting dataset):
+1. When your chosen scheduling tool triggers the FlexNet Inventory Scanner on the target inventory device, the tracker component performs discovery on its local device (recording results in a .disco file).
+For Oracle, the discovery process tries to identify one or more paths for \$ORACLE\HOME, using all of these platform-dependent methods in order (and combining the resulting dataset):

-UNIX-like platforms - Oracle discovery Windows platforms - Oracle discovery The tracker scans the file system for any oracle executables.
-This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely.
-On success, this search returns the file path 1.
-The tracker looks for a registry entry under HKLM\ SOFTWARE\Wow6432Node\Oracle\ (or, on 32-bit systems, HKLM\SOFTWARE\Oracle\).
-On success, this returns the %ORACLE_HOME% path. (\$ORACLE_HOME) and the executable ID.
-2. The tracker interrogates the Windows Service 2.
+UNIX-like platforms - Oracle discovery

+- 1. The tracker scans the file system for any oracle executables. - This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely. - On success, this search returns the file path (\$ORACLE\HOME) and the executable ID. - 2.
 The tracker looks for an oratab file (installed in either /etc or /var/opt/oracle during database installation).
-On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, and the System ID (SID) for each database instance listed in the oratab file.
+On success, this provides the \$ORACLE\HOME path, the executable ID for the oracle executable, and the System ID (SID) for each database instance listed in the oratab file.
 (See also note below.)
-2. The tracker interrogates the Windows Service Control Manager.
-On success, this provides the %ORACLE_HOME% path, the System ID (SID) for the database instance running in that process, and the name of the related Oracle listener.